 Essential reading: Wear OS apps to download first

 It's jumped up in size though, moving up from a 44mm case to a 46mm one, but it's the thickness of E2 that really stands out.
-It measures in at almost 13mm thick, which is about the same as the E. But if you've lived with Fossil's latest Wear watches, like I have had the pleasure of recently, which pack in a lot of the same features as the E2, you can appreciate that others have managed to make these feature-packed smartwatches slimmer.
+It measures in at almost 13mm thick, which is about the same as the E. But if you've lived with Fossil's latest Wear watches, which pack in a lot of the same features as the E2, you can appreciate that others have managed to make these feature-packed smartwatches slimmer.
 It's hard not to notice that bulky exterior.

 What does stand out for the right reasons is the display.
 It's a lovely 1.39-inch, 400 x 400 AMOLED display and it's a beaut in terms of quality.
 It's sharp, vibrant and offers strong visibility in and out of the water.
 Speaking of water, the E2 carries a 5ATM rating, which means you can take it for a dip at up to 50 metres depth.
 One aesthetic change worth noting is the solitary physical button.
 The E had one as well, but bizarrely placed it on the left hand side of the watch bezel.
 Now it's over on the right, which just makes a lot more sense.